holyjak/static-jsfexpression-validator/README.md

 TODO - FURTHER DEVELOPMENT
 --------------------------

+Note: Problems testing directly in -jsfXX: Faces init fails for it searches for libs under WEB-INF/lib or st. like that.

 Facelets parsing
 - teach the EL validator about method x value expressions in facelets wrt. tag and attribute name, ns
 - add Facelets local var declaring tags (ui:repeat, st. else?)